 - Drizzle It!
 Drizzle it over cooked broccoli, pasta, baked potatoes, chicken, chili, burgers, omelettes, etc.

 - Kick Up Your Tex Mex!
 Use it in your favourite Tex Mex dishes like nachos, quesadillas, tacos, burritos or enchiladas.
+Try these Cheesy Shredded Chicken Enchiladas which feature this sauce.

 Love these flavours but need a dairy-free, nut-free alternative?
 Then check out my Vegan Nacho Cheese Sauce recipe.